pbmacsodak/Ox-U/README.md

 OxU Culture
 ===========

--   Intense prayer and warring for the kingdom
+-   **Intense prayer and warring for the kingdom**

-    -   Every semester -- this is stressed, taught and applied
+    -   This is constantly taught. stressed, and applied
     -   Prayer -- daily personal time, frequent corporate prayer gatherings and praying on the streets for all peoples
     -   Frequent times of corporate warring for children, families,